Gunek-945/Animal-detection-system/README.md

-## Part 1: Dataset Collection and Pre-processing
+## Part 1: Pre Processing
 ### Dataset Collection
 The first step in this project is to collect a dataset of images that will be used to train and evaluate the animal detection model.
 The dataset should contain a diverse set of animal images, covering a wide range of species, poses, and environmental conditions.

 To build the dataset, you can utilize publicly available image datasets, such as:
 - [Roboflow Universe](https://roboflow.com/)

 Alternatively, you can also collect your own images using web scraping techniques or by taking photographs yourself.
-If you choose to collect your own images you can use the following steps for image scrapping using a pip module.
+If you choose to collect your own images you can use `image_scraping.py` in the `Pre Processing` folder of the repository or click [here](https://github.com/Gunek-945/Animal-detection-system/blob/main/Pre%20processing/image_scraping.py).

-- Step 1:
--
+For the sake of this project, you can access this [Google drive link](https://drive.google.com/drive/folders/1PLJYTyymfM-SYSsdJt0_QDFtjVH04Yka?usp=sharing) for the images I used to build my dataset.

+### Data Augmentation

+Data augmentation is a crucial step in this project to increase the diversity and size of the training dataset.
+By applying various transformations to the existing images, we can create new, synthetic data that can help the model generalize better and improve its performance.
+You can run autoomatic augmentation on your dataset images using the `augmentation.py` file in the `Pre Processing` folder of the repository or you can also access the python file by clicking [here](https://github.com/Gunek-945/Animal-detection-system/blob/main/Pre%20processing/augmentation.py).

+> **Note:** The augmented images will be stored on your local device.

+After augmenting the images, we are done with PART 1 and we can proceed to uploading these images to Roboflow for annotations.